Building a GraphQL API with HotChocolate - Part 3

 Requesting data on the client side

 This is where we reap the benefits of all the infrastructure defined on the server side: when querying data on a GraphQL server, we can precisely select only the desired information, no more and no less.
 Additionally, since the intelligence is now embedded in the query and its payload, there is no longer a necessity for multiple endpoints, as seen in more traditional REST APIs, but only one will be useful (this singular endpoint is universally designated as /graphql).
 The only requirement is a GraphQL client, specifically a library capable of making requests to a GraphQL server.
-All programming languages have their own GraphQL clients available, and for this series, we will use JavaScript.
+All programming languages have their own GraphQL clients available, and for this series, we will use Javascript.

 Information